 The term “organization” means any number of persons who have complied with the requirements for College recognition.

-The term “Student Conduct Board” means any person or persons authorized by the ……………………………….., or his or her designee, to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violations has been committed.
+The term “Student Conduct Board” means any person or persons authorized by the Principal, or his or her designee, to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violations has been committed.

-The term ”Student Conduct Officer” means a College official authorized by the ………………………………, or his or her designee, to impose sanctions upon any student(s) found to have violated the Student Code of Conduct.
+The term ”Student Conduct Officer” means a College official authorized by the …Principal……………………………, or his or her designee, to impose sanctions upon any student(s) found to have violated the Student Code of Conduct.

 The term “shall” is used in the imperative sense